Starriors: Background Story

 In the future, solar flares threaten all life on Earth.
-Its scientists build three Classes of intelligent robots known as Starriors, which are Protectors, to restore Earth for human use, Destructors, to ward off any potential alien invasions, and Guardians, to protect humanity after they go into a hibernative state underground and have their essences transferred into the machines.
-The brains of the Starriors, called control circuits, are crafted in the human image.
+Its scientists build three classes of intelligent robots known as Starriors, which are Protectors, to restore Earth for human use, Destructors, to ward off any potential alien invasions, and Guardians, to protect humanity after they go into a state of hibernation underground and have their essences transferred into the machines.
+The brains of the Starriors, called control circuits, are crafted in Man's image as androids.
 The leader of the Destructors, Slaughter Steelgrave, becomes craven at the thought of deactivation upon the restoration of the humans and enslaves the Protectors after what he believes to be a successful attempt to destroy all of the Guardians.
 Eventually, the human race and the Starriors' mission is forgotten as a reality and regarded as a myth - none of the Starriors had been activated when the humans disappeared.
 Then the Protector Trashor, Nipper, discovers a human skull.
 A band of Protectors, eventually joined by a few dutiful Destructors, sets out to release the humans from their overly prolonged hibernation.